MatheusWecheley/matheuswecheley/README.md

 Hey there!
 I’m Matheus Wecheley, 21 years old, currently living in Brazil.
 I am a graduate student in Information Systems at Federal Technological University of Paraná (UTFPR, Universidade Federal do Paraná) in Toledo, Paraná.

-A software developer who is also passionate about user interface design.
+A software developer who is also passionate about backend.

 ### Technologies
-- Front-end Development with HTML, CSS, Javascript, React and VueJs.
-- User Interface Design.
+- Back-end Development with Nodejs, Express, GraphQL, mongoose, sequelize, MongoDB, Postgre.

 ### Content Creator at:
 - <a href="https://instagram.com/maath_leal">Instagram - @maath_leal</a>